MahjongRepository/tenhou-python-bot/README.md

 2. Also, you can override some default settings with command arguments.
 Use `python main.py -h` to check all available commands.

-## Round reproducer
+## Game reproducer

-It can be useful to debug bot crash or strange discards: https://github.com/MahjongRepository/tenhou-python-bot/wiki/Round-reproducer
+It can be useful to debug bot errors or strange discards: [game reproducer](doc/reproducer.md)

-## Contribution to the project

-All PRs are welcomed anytime.
-Currently the project is in early stage and I'm working on the different parts of it in the same time, so before making any big changes it's better to check with me to avoid code duplication.